ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/Asim-QAZi/RCE-Simplephpblog-biggiedroid](https://github.com/Asim-QAZi/RCE-Simplephpblog-biggiedroid) :  ![starts](https://img.shields.io/github/stars/Asim-QAZi/RCE-Simplephpblog-biggiedroid.svg) ![forks](https://img.shields.io/github/forks/Asim-QAZi/RCE-Simplephpblog-biggiedroid.svg)

 ## CVE-2025-15467
- Issue summary: Parsing CMS AuthEnvelopedData message with maliciously crafted AEAD parameters can trigger a stack buffer overflow.
+ Issue summary: Parsing CMS AuthEnvelopedData or EnvelopedData message with maliciously crafted AEAD parameters can trigger a stack buffer overflow.

 Impact summary: A stack buffer overflow may lead to a crash, causing Denial of Service, or potentially remote code execution.

-When parsing CMS AuthEnvelopedData structures that use AEAD ciphers such as AES-GCM, the IV (Initialization Vector) encoded in the ASN.1 parameters is copied into a fixed-size stack buffer without verifying that its length fits the destination.
+When parsing CMS (Auth)EnvelopedData structures that use AEAD ciphers such as AES-GCM, the IV (Initialization Vector) encoded in the ASN.1 parameters is copied into a fixed-size stack buffer without verifying that its length fits the destination.
 An attacker can supply a crafted CMS message with an